replicatedhq/troubleshoot.sh/docs/source/collect/redis.md

 The connection URI to use when connecting to the Redis server.

 #### `tls` (Optional)
 TLS parameters are required whenever connections to the target redis server are encrypted using TLS.
-The server can be configured to authenticate clients (`mTLS`) or just secure the connection (`TLS`).
+The server can be configured to authenticate clients (`mTLS`) or to secure the connection (`TLS`).
 In `mTLS` mode, the required parameters are `client certificate`, `private key` and a `CA certificate`.
-If the server is configured to only encrypt the connection, only the `CA certificate` is required.
-There is also a `skipVerify` option where when `true`, verifying the server certificate can be skipped.
-It only works in `TLS` mode.
+If the server is configured to encrypt only the connection, then only the `CA certificate` is required.
+When the `skipVerify` option is set to `true`, then verifying the server certificate can be skipped.
+The `skipVerify` option is available only in `TLS` mode.

-_**NOTE:** Parameters to pass in Certificate Revocation Lists (CRL) and Online Certificate Status Protocol (OSCP) links are not supported_
+**Note:** Parameters to pass in Certificate Revocation Lists (CRL) and Online Certificate Status Protocol (OSCP) links are not supported.

 ## Example Collector Definitions

-Plain text connection to server
+Plain text connection to a server.
 ```yaml
 apiVersion: troubleshoot.sh/v1beta2
 kind: SupportBundle